 2: Europe and Japan: 1988-1998

-Graham changed focus away from his UK homeland to consider how the shadow of the past seeps into present day life—difficult subject matter for a medium that engages with the observable world.
+Graham shifted focus away from his UK homeland to examine how the shadow of the past seeps into present day life—difficult subject matter for a medium that engages with the observable world.
 New Europe (1988-1993) reflects on the tension between the echo of history and the newly borderless Western Europe.
 Empty Heaven (1989-1995) considers the relationship between WW2 trauma, atomic bombing, and the dream world of Japan - themes that would later be echoed in the 'Superflat' movement of Japanese art.
-Shifting to personal history and the forces that shape us as human beings, End of an Age (1996-98) tackles the journey from adolescence to adulthood—a personal history that can stain through adult life.
+Shifting to personal history and the forces that shape us as human beings, End of an Age (1996-98) tackles the journey from adolescence to adulthood—a journey that can stain through adult life.

 3: United States: 1999-2011

 From 1999 on, Graham spent an increasing amount of time photographing in the United States before permanently relocating there in 2002.
-American Night (1998-2003) considers the social fracture of America, reflecting white privilege through overexposed, near white-out images that almost erase the dispossessed and working poor from sight.
-A shimmer of possibility (2004-2007) considers quotidian life in today’s United States, through stuttering sequences of images of everyday life: ‘visual haikus’ that embrace the flow of life over conclusiveness, “where nothing much happens, but nothing is foreclosed either.
-Completing this trilogy of American works, The Present, 2009-2011, reveals doubled moments taken un-staged from the streets of New York, where the image and its twin exchange roles, reflecting on the nature of time and the photographic moment.
+American Night (1998-2003) considers the social fracture of America, reflecting a willful blindness through overexposed, near white-out images that almost erase the dispossessed and working poor from sight.
+A shimmer of possibility (2004-2007) considers quotidian life in today’s United States, through modest sequences of images of everyday life - ‘visual haikus’ that embrace the flow of life over conclusiveness, “where nothing much happens, but nothing is foreclosed either.
+Completing this trilogy of American works, The Present, 2009-2011, presents double moments taken un-staged from the streets of New York, where the image and its twin engage in a dialog, reflecting on the nature of time and the photographic moment.

 4: Family and Mortality: 2011-2023